Coppabella, Queensland: Geography

-Coppabella is in the Galilee Basin mining area.
+Coppabella is in the Bowen basin mining area.
 The Peak Downs Highway passes through the locality from north-east to south-west.
 The Goonyella railway line also passes through the area, with branch lines to service the mines.
 Two active mines in the area are the Millenium coal mine and Moorvale coal mine, both owned and operated by Peabody Energy.

 History

 The locality takes its name from the local railway station, which in turn was named by Queensland Railways Department in September 1971, reportedly using an Aboriginal word meaning a crossing place.

 Coppabella State School opened on 29 January 1980.